ascribe/onion/test/README.md

    writing callbacks but just chaining operators.
 Check out their `README` on GitHub to see an example.

- - [dotenv](https://github.com/motdotla/dotenv): a super nice package to loads environment variables from `.env` into `process.env`.
+ - [dotenv](https://github.com/motdotla/dotenv): a super nice package to load environment variables from `.env` into `process.env`.